CS699-IITB-Autumn-2021/project-code_busters/README.md

 ## Sell your product or service
+Samvadika is an online platform for students to share thoughts, start a discussion on any topic and filter people who are into various hobbies.

 ## List of features
 - Posting questions and replies in the form of threads